At 25-kilometers long and 65-meters below ground, Thames Tideway Tunnel is the largest water infrastructure project ever undertaken in the U.K.

 Jacobs has been the program manager for the Thames Tideway Tunnel since 2009, building on our record of delivering major urban wastewater treatment projects globally.
 The Thames Tideway Tunnel is the kind of highly complex program that Jacobs enjoys tackling; with multi-site delivery and significant challenges demanding innovation and better ways of working to achieve the best outcomes.

 Tideway: You're All Part of an Underground Movement

-Helping to tackle the 39 million tonnes of untreated sewage discharged into the tidal River Thames each year
+U.S. tons (39M tonnes) – the average amount of untreated sewage currently discharged into the tidal River Thames each year

 Providing additional sewer capacity to ensure the city has a sewerage system fit for at least the next 100 years

 Constructing the deepest continuous tunnel in Europe - over 25km long and over 65m deep

 reduction in sewage pollution when the super sewer is in operation, alongside other sewage network upgrades

 The scale of the Tideway project, and its place at the heart of one of the world’s greatest cities, means we have an historic opportunity to leave a lasting legacy for London.
 The primary purpose of the Thames Tideway Tunnel is to reduce sewage overflows into the River Thames and improve its water quality.
 But beyond that, our vision to reconnect London with the River Thames is an ambitious statement of intent and reflects our desire to deliver wider benefits to London for years to come.